MoniMurray/shopping-list/README.md

 Add your user stories here.
 You want to include first time visitors and returning visitors here as a minimum.
 Think about each group, and the experience and journey you want them to have on your site.
 It really helps to think about this before you start coding, and will really help with creating your wireframes.

 Design

+I began my design of the database structure by creating an Entity Relationship Diagram, which can be viewed [here](assets/images/Shopping List ERD.png).
+The Diagram helped me to consider what to include in each Model and the relationships between the models of the database.

 👩🏻‍💻 View an example of a completed design section here

 Colour Scheme